On this page

 Intro

-The code example provides a Spring Boot website developed with Kotlin, though the same techniques could be applied to any other back end technology.
-The same solution is possible for a Single Page Application (SPA) that uses a Backend for Frontend (BFF) approach, such as the Token Handler Pattern.
+The code example provides a Spring Boot website developed with Kotlin, though the same techniques could be applied to any other backend technology.
+The same solution is possible for a single page application (SPA) that uses a backend for frontend (BFF) approach, such as the Token Handler Pattern.

 Create Encryption Keys

-First get the code by cloning the GitHub repository, then run the supplied helper script, which will create public and private keys that are used for encryption:
+First, get the code by cloning the GitHub repository, then run the supplied helper script, which will create public and private keys that are used for encryption:

 ./create-keys.sh